AKSW/2024.d2r2.aksw.org/docs/call-for-papers.md

+---
+icon: octicons/megaphone-16
+---
-# Call for Papers – D2R2’24: Third International Workshop on Linked Data-driven Resilience Research 2024
+# :octicons-megaphone-16: Call for Papers – D2R2’24: Third International Workshop on Linked Data-driven Resilience Research 2024

 We invite contributions of novel results and ongoing work as well as position papers focusing on various aspects of Data-driven Resilience Research from a scientific or practical perspective.